dyno-might/dyno-might.github.io/_posts/2021-11-23-death-penalty-uk.md

 Most potential executions weren't carried out, due to slack in the system: Prosecutors, victims, and juries often tried to convict on lesser charges.
 There were legal loopholes and various clemencies.
 When people were actually executed, it seemed less due to their crimes and more to bad luck.

 Some did defend the system.
-[William Paley](https://en.wikipedia.org/wiki/William_Paley) said you could deter crime by either having capital punishment for few offenses and always carrying it out, or having it for many offenses and carrying it out rarely, and the latter would better deter crime.
+[William Paley](https://en.wikipedia.org/wiki/William_Paley) said you could deter crime by either having capital punishment for few offenses and always carrying it out, or having it for many offenses and carrying it out rarely, and the latter would be more deterrent.
 This is a kind of prelude to Gary Becker's thinking about [crime and expected value theory](https://www.nber.org/system/files/chapters/c3625/c3625.pdf) in the 1970s.

 ![Samuel romilly](/img/death-penalty/romilly.jpg)